vyos/vyos-documentation/docs/cli.rst

   properly url encoded if containing special characters.

   .. note:: The number of revisions don't affect the commit-archive.

+  .. note:: When using Git as destination for the commit archive the
+     ``source-address`` CLI option has no effect.

   .. note:: You may find VyOS not allowing the secure connection because
      it cannot verify the legitimacy of the remote server.
 You can use